thrill/thrill.github.io/_includes/front.md

 - Leverage newest **C++11 and C++14 features** like lambda functions and auto types to **make writing user programs easy and convenient**.

 - Enable compilation of **binary programs with full compile-time optimization** runnable directly on hardware without a virtual machine interpreter.
-Exploit cache effects due to less indirections than in Java and other languages. **Save enery and money** by reducing computation overhead.
+Exploit cache effects due to less indirections than in Java and other languages. **Save energy and money** by reducing computation overhead.

 - Due to the **zero-overhead** concept of C++, enable applications to process small datatypes efficiently with no overhead.